erictt/computer-science-learning/source/_posts/cs6200/p2l5-thread-performance-consideration.md

 * Multi Process Web Server: spawn multiple processes and run it in each process.
     * it require higher memory footprint, which can hurt the performance.
-    * pay higher cost to context switch since processes don't share states due to IPC constains
+    * pay higher cost to context switch since processes don't share states due to IPC constrains
     * it's difficult to have multiple process listening on a specific port.
 * Multi Threaded Web Server: single process, with multiple threads, achieving concurrency within a single address space.
     * we can adapt the boss-worker mode, or have a pipeline setup.